ljsinclair/featurebase-docs/docs/pql-guide/pql-read-arrow.md

 ---
-id: arrow
-title: Arrow()
+title: PQL ARROW()
-sidebar_label: Arrow()
+layout: default
+parent: PQL Read
+grand_parent: PQL guide
 ---

-#### NOTE:
+# PQL ARROW()

-  - This page contians information that only applies to preview functionality involving `float64` and `int64` data types.
+This page contains information that only applies to preview functionality involving `float64` and `int64` data types.
 This page represents a work in progress that is subject to frequent changes.
 To enable this functionality, you must use the `--dataframe.enable` flag when running FeatureBase.

 - `Arrow()` is a query against the `float64` and `int64` field types.
 For more information on using these data types in FeatureBase, visit the [ingest documentation](/community/community-data-ingestion/dataframe-consumer) and the [HTTP API](/community/community-api/http-api#dataframe-endpoints) endpoints for them.
 - `Arrow()` is currently limited to use with the community version. `Arrow()` and the `float64`/`int64` field types are not applicable to cloud at this time.

 `Arrow()` can be used to extract data when it's stored using the `float64` or `int64` data types.
 This is equivalent to `Extract()` for other data types or `SELECT <columns> FROM <tbl> WHERE <condition>` in SQL.